samarawickrama/AI-Image-Classification/input/readMe.txt

-Add the the images which required to be classified.
+Add the images which required to be classified.